-These pages provide information about recent developments at or relevant to the ILLC (last update: 23 May 2013).
+These pages provide information about recent developments at or relevant to the ILLC (last update: 10 March 2014).
 Please let us know if you have material that you would like to be added to the news pages, by using the online submission form.
 For minor updates to existing entries you can also email the news administrators directly.
 English submissions strongly preferred.

 Items which are new or have been updated within the last week are marked "(New)" or "(Updated)".

 Headlines Upcoming Conferences

 Please note: conferences with an open Call for Papers will be listed under 'Calls for Papers', not under 'Upcoming Conferences', until the Call for Papers closes.

 The Student Session of the North American Summer School for Logic, Language and Information (NASSLLI) will provides students an excellent opportunity to present their work to experts in their field as well as to a broader, well-informed interdisciplinary audience.

 NASSLLI welcomes paper submissions for presentation at its Student Session.
 Submissions may be in any of the fields related to the school (logic and language, logic and computation, or language and computation) and should represent original, unpublished work by individuals who will not yet have received their Ph.D. by the time of the conference.
 All submissions will be reviewed by at least three specialists who will provide commentary on the paper regardless of its acceptance status.
 Submissions due: March 14th, 2014 (by midnight).

 For more information, see http://web.pacuit.org/files/NASSLLI2014StuS_CFP.pdf or contact qharrumd.edu